-AS 3959-2018 sets out the requirements for the construction of buildings in bushfire prone areas to improve their safety when they are subjected to burning debris, radiant heat or flame contact generated from a bushfire.
+AS 3959-2018 sets out requirements for the construction of buildings in bushfire prone areas to improve their safety when they are subjected to burning debris, radiant heat or flame contact generated from a bushfire.

-BALs are a means of measuring the severity of a building's potential exposure to ember attack, radiant heat and direct flame contact, using increments of radiant heat expressed in kilowatts/square metre, and are the basis for establishing requirements for construction to improve the protection of building elements to attack by bushfire.
+BALs are a means of measuring the severity of a building's potential exposure to ember attack, radiant heat and direct flame contact, using increments of radiant heat expressed in kilowatts/square metre (\mathbf{m}^2) , and are the basis for establishing requirements for construction to improve the protection of building elements to attack by bushfire.

-The radiant heat exposure model in Appendix 2 identifies the separation distances required from the classified vegetation adjoining the stage 2 lots to achieve different BAL ratings.
-The separation distances are summarised in Table 1.
+The radiant heat exposure model in Appendix 2 identifies the separation distances required from the classified vegetation to achieve BAL ratings.
+The separation distances are summarised in Table 1 and are shown as BAL contours in Figure 1.